tams-cso/faq/README.md

 and are designed for those without prior programming experience.

 # What language will we use?
-The classes are taught in C++.
-If you've only ever programmed in high-level languages like Java or Python before, it will be lower-level than what you are used to, but nothing you can't handle :)
+Most classes are taught in C/C++ while a few are in Python.
+If you've only ever programmed in high-level languages like Java before, it will be lower-level than what you are used to, but nothing you can't handle :)

 # What about operating systems?
 Anything works fine, though Windows users may find a UNIX terminal